Best Huntsville Community Colleges (2026)

 There are 2 community colleges serving 1,500 students in Huntsville, AL.

-What is community college acceptance rate in Huntsville, AL?
+What is the community college acceptance rate in Huntsville, AL?

 The average community college acceptance rate in Alabama is 74% (compared to national acceptance rates).

-How diverse are community college in Huntsville, AL?
+How diverse are community colleges in Huntsville, AL?

 Community colleges in Huntsville, AL have approximately 79% minority enrollment, with the majority being Black.